 What we need to learn

 When a patient needs a breathing machine, a breathing tube is placed through the mouth and into the windpipe.
 Difficulty placing the breathing tube may cause serious problems with low oxygen levels, low blood pressure, or injury to the windpipe or lungs.
-To place the breathing tube, doctors use a curved tool (called a “scope”) to see inside the mouth.
+To place the breathing tube, doctors use a tool called a “scope” to see past the tongue for placement of the breathing tube in the windpipe.
 Two types of “scope” are commonly used.
-One has a video screen.
-The other does not.
-Both types of “scope” are FDA approved and frequently used in the emergency department (ED) and intensive care unit (ICU).
-The purpose of this study is to determine if one type of ”scope” is better than the other.
+One is called a “video laryngoscope” and another is called a “direct laryngoscope”.
+The DEVICE trial compared use of a video laryngoscope with use of a direct laryngoscope in 1,417 patients in 7 emergency departments and 10 intensive care units across the United States.
+The study showed that use of a video laryngoscope increased the probability of successful breathing tube placement on the first attempt.

 This study is called “Direct Versus Video Laryngoscope (DEVICE)” and is funded by the U.S. Department of Defense.
 Our goal is to learn whether a “scope” with a video screen or a “scope” without a video screen is better for placing a breathing tube and preventing problems with oxygen levels and blood pressure.
 Participating in this study will not impact the quality of care patients receive.
 For each patient: